top of page

 Q2) So you could pick a random provider or manager that I’ve never heard of and I have to trust that?

-Okay, we can see your point.
+Yes, that is called being Independent.
 It isn't an issue for us (as we are familiar with all of the firms), so if you only wish to see giant household names within your recommendations please let us know at the first meeting and we shall accommodate.

 We can't promise that those multi-million-pound offices were achieved by being the best value provider to the clients, but if that brand name is important for your peace of mind we can apply a filter for you.